 “Worked up?????
 Worked up????
 Oh, dude, you have not even seen worked up yet!!!
 If I don’t take a walk, you’ll be in the OR soon getting worked on!!”
 I laugh now as I recall my stress and anguish from that day.

 It was a surreal experience.
 These people had no humanity, no love, and no respect, and then got mad at me when I asked how my father could be lost in translation when they were the ones who prepped him before surgery.
 This whole thing started wrong and was about to get even worse.

-Finally, approaching midnight, my cell rings and it was my dad, drugged on morphine, barely whispering and asking me where I was.
+Finally, approaching midnight, my cell rang and it was my dad, drugged on morphine, barely whispering and asking me where I was.
 I asked him where he was and told him that I had been waiting for hours and no one could tell me where his room was.

 This upper wing was like the hospital ghetto.
 Dingy, smelly, cold, paint chipping off the walls, no private rooms, and even ruder nurses.

 I rushed upstairs and finally got into his room.
 He looked awful, and his lips were parched, and he was smacking them every time he talked because his mouth was so dry.

 I asked my dad how he was feeling, and he said so so.

 Meanwhile, the attending nurse was next to my dad, asking him all sorts of questions when my poor dad was trying to go to sleep.
 She said that they were switching to computerized charts, and she needed to re-enter all of my dad’s medical history manually.

 “At midnight,” I thought.